isaqb-org/glossary/manuscript/1-terms-A-C.md

 Plan,principle(s) or rule(s) how to solve a specific problem.

-Concepts are often _crosscutting_ in a sense that multiple architectural elements might be affected by a single concept.
+Concepts are often _cross-cutting_ in a sense that multiple architectural elements might be affected by a single concept.
 That means that implementors of e.g. implementation units (building blocks) should adhere to the corresponding concept.